All of our plans allow you to set a branded sub-domain on your account. This means that you can customize your account URL to include your brand name.

 - Country code (2-letter ISO code for the country where your organization is located, e.g., US, GB.)

 Please ensure these details are correct, as the CSR cannot be amended after generation.

 - Give the CSR to a SSL Certificate Provider (Certificate Authority) who will create the SSL Certificate and Key chain for you.

 - Point the domain to the CNAME URL we provided (see step 2 above)

 A Certificate Signing Request (CSR)

 A CSR is a block of encrypted text that is generated on the server that the certificate will be used on.
 It contains information that will be included in your certificate, e.g. common name, organization name, as above.
 It also contains the public key that will be included in your certificate.
 (A private key is normally created at the same time.)

 SSL stands for Secure Sockets Layer Certificate.
 This provides a means by which your identity can be proven to web browsers, allowing a secure site to communicate privately with the you.

 The type of SSL Certificate required is a standard SSL Certificate with a Single domain is all that is required.
 A multi-year SSL certificate is best, as this will prevent you from having to go through this process again in 12 months, but a single year SSL certificate is also fine.

 When the SSL Certificate Provider creates the SSL Certificate, they will also provide you with the Key chain.
-The Key Chain allows web browsers to recognise your SSL certificate as a trusted certificate
+The Key Chain allows web browsers to recognize your SSL certificate as a trusted certificate.